-Tom Shapiro founded Cultural Strategy Partners (CuSP) in 2007 to leverage his 20-years of corporate leadership and to pursue his commitment to the positive impact cultural participation has on communities.
-CuSP helps museums and cultural organizations succeed by providing tools for improved decision-making: strategic planning; earned revenue and membership strategies; and success metrics.
+Tom Shapiro founded Cultural Strategy Partners (CuSP) in 2007 to leverage his 20-years of corporate leadership and to pursue his commitment to increasing cultural organizations’ impact on people and communities.
+CuSP helps museums and cultural organizations thrive by guiding them through rigorous assessment, strategy development, and structural alignment.

-Shapiro built his career on parallel tracks of for-profit corporate leadership and consumer marketing, and non-profit arts strategic planning and board leadership.
+Shapiro built his career on parallel tracks of for-profit corporate leadership and non-profit strategic planning and board leadership.
 From 1983 to 2007 he worked with industry-leading consumer companies to increase their top-line performance, membership rolls, and new product offerings.

-In 2012 Shapiro coordinated and co-authored “Campus Art Museums in the 21st Century: A Conversation” with Peter Linett and the Cultural Policy Center at the University of Chicago.
-This benchmark study engaged leading practitioners in considering the evolving opportunities and obligations in this dynamic field.
+As a former board member and long-time advisor to the Association of Academic Museums and Galleries, Shapiro led this national body of campus museums in their first-ever strategic planning; rigorous financial modeling; and the engagement of professional management services.
+Shapiro co-authored “Campus Art Museums in the 21st Century: A Conversation” with Peter Linett and the Cultural Policy Center at the University of Chicago.
+This benchmark study considered the evolving opportunities and obligations in this dynamic field.

 Shapiro earned an MBA with a concentration in Marketing from the University of Chicago Booth Graduate School of Business and a BA from Stanford University.
-In addition to AAMG, he serves on the executive committee of the Board of Marwen Foundation and is a past-president of the San Francisco Arts Education Project.
-He and his wife Madeleine Grynsztejn live in Chicago, IL.
+He serves on the national Directors Circle for The Wooster Group; is a former board vice-chair of Marwen Foundation; and a past president of the SF Arts Education Project.
+He and his wife Madeleine Grynsztejn live in Chicago.